Fulfilling the Law: Matthew 5:17–19

 Evangelical Protestant theologians for the most part fall into one of two categories: Covenentalists or Dispensationalists.
 Both groups talk about “Biblical Covenants”, but they differ sharply on the definitions and theological implications of these covenants, and how Salvation History (Soteriology) should be understood.

 Most Christians that run in my circles have at least a passing knowledge of the Biblical “Covenants.”
 I am not going to go into detail here on the form and function of Ancient Near East (ANE) covenants and treaties.
 Rather, my limited goal in this post is to briefly discuss Covenant Theology, which I firmly reject, and then list the well-known Covenants between God and Israel and point out their loose relationships with the Dispensations that most of my Evangelical friends hold dear.
-I must point out that I am closer to the Dispensational Theology camp than to Covenentalists, but I don’t share their tent either.
+I must point out that I am closer to the Dispensational Theology camp than to Covenentalists, but I don’t share the Dispensational tent either.
 Allow me to simply beg off of accepting either of those labels.

 Typical outline of an Ancient Near East Covenant or Law Code, from the Holman Book of Biblical Charts, Maps and Reconstructions, © Copyright 1993 Broadman & Holman Publishers